spryker/spryker-docs/docs/pbc/all/data-exchange/data-exchange.md

 - Via the data importers and data exporters (availble in Spryker by default).
 - Via the Data Exchnage API (availble in Spryker by default).
-- Via the Spryker Middleware powered by Alumio.
+- Via the Spryker Middleware powered by Alumio:
-- Via the Spryker integration apps that are based on the Spryker Middleware powered by Alumio.
+    - Via the Spryker integration apps.
     - Via custom integrations using the existing Alumio connectors.
     - Via custom integration apps using the SDK to build own connectors.

 ## Data importers and data exporters